-You can file EB2 to EB3 downgrade using and amended i140 approval.
+You can file EB2 to EB3 downgrade using amended i140 approval.

 Your EB2 i-140 is not lost even if you get EB3 i-140 approval.

-You get the benefit of keeping both handy and use whichever date gets current first in the ‘Final action’ chart.
+You get the benefit of keeping both handy and using whichever date gets current first in the ‘Final action’ chart.